Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/define/rankChannel.md

 # /define rankchannel #channelselected

 >### Information
->**Creates an rankChannel like the create command, except that the text channel already exists and is only defined.**
+>**Creates a rankchannel like the [`/create rankchannel`](/en/commands/create/rankChannel) command, with the difference that the text channel already exists and the rankchannel functionality is only defined.**
 >{.is-info}

 >### Permissions needed: